Josian2004/s3-portfolio/Individual/README.md

 ```
 For my front-end pipeline, I have a job which automatically runs Google Lighthouse and generates a performance report.
 This report is then uploaded to my own [Lighthouse CI Server](https://lighthouse.josian.nl).
-It will also generate a graph so you can see how the performance has changed over the commits.
 I could, if I wanted to, set up that if the site didn't perform well enough, the job would fail.
 However this is useless in a development phase because nobody expects the site to perform at 100% and the job would probably fail every time.
 #### Build Job
 ```yaml